Page Reviewed / Updated - June 05, 2020

 The District of Columbia’s Universal Paid Leave Act will be funded via an increase of 0.62% in DC employer payroll taxes.
-This increase in taxes is expected to begin July 1st, 2019.
+This increase in taxes began July 1st, 2019.

 For employees to qualify for paid family leave, they must work for a “covered employer”, meaning the employer pays unemployment insurance for their employees, in the District of Columbia.
 Employees do not have to live in DC to be covered by the Universal Paid Leave Act.
 (For instance, eligible employees may live in Virginia or Maryland).
 However, employees must work more than 50% of the time in DC.
 One exception is DC employees who work for the District or the federal government; they are not covered under this act.
 In certain cases, self-employed DC workers may opt into this program.